Kelsi Dahlia: 2015

 At the 2015 Pan American Games in Toronto, she won the gold medal in the 100-meter butterfly.

-Worrell held the American record in the 100-yard butterfly.
-At the NCAA finals in March 2015, she broke the 13-year-old record held by Natalie Coughlin, and became the first woman to break 50 seconds in the event.
+As noted previously, while at Louisville, Worrell held the American record in the 100-yard butterfly.
 In March 2016, she improved her record to 49.43 s.

 At the Duel in the Pool meeting in December 2015, Worrell broke the world record in the 4×100 meter medley relay (short course) together with her teammates Courtney Bartholomew, Katie Meili, and Simone Manuel.

-2016 Summer Olympics
+2016 Rio Janeiro Olympic gold medal

 At the US Olympic Swimming Trials, Worrell placed first in the 100-meter butterfly and qualified for the US Olympic team.

 In Rio de Janeiro, Worrell placed 4th in the heats of the 100-meter butterfly but failed to qualify for the finals after finishing 9th in the semi-finals.

-She won a gold medal in the 4×100-meter medley relay for swimming in the prelims.
+On August 12, 2016, Dahlia won a gold medal in the 4×100-meter medley relay after swimming in the preliminary heats, which helped the American team advance.
+Dahlia swam the breaststroke leg in the second preliminary heat of the medley with the American team of Olivia Smoliga, Katie Meili, and Abbey Weitzeil, that recorded a combined time of 3:54.67.
+Though she did not swim in the final, the American medley relay team later finished in first in the final round with a combined time of 3:53.13, with Australia taking the silver and Denmark taking the bronze.